iXORTech/iXORTech-website/src/index.md

  ### Join us

 If you want to join us, please send an email to [contact(AT)ixor.tech](mailto:contact@ixor.tech).
-Be creative, and let's do something proud and meaningfull together.
+Be creative, and let's do proud and meaningful things together.